hplp/git-github-fundamentals-YasasSeneviratne/README.md

 # Test file
 ## What I learned
 I learned how to
-1. use Markdown to style the Github.
+1. Use Markdown to style the Github.
+2. Fork a repositototy and do a pull request.
 ### A third-level heading